 Now church influence is failing.
 Secularism claims more ground.
 Society is unavoidably more pluralistic.
 History’s unintended consequences abound: Oddly enough, Protestantism contributed to post-Protestantism.

 How did it happen?
 A certain logic unfolded.
 The freedom to read the Bible expanded to mean freedom to read anything religious, or anything anti-religious, or anything at all, or nothing at all.
 The freedom to reject established religious institutions became a temptation to reject all institutions.
 The word “religious” itself started losing luster.
-Other impulses swept in – new spiritual quests and truth claims, visions of unfettered consumerism and casino behavior, as well as nihilistic eruptions punctuating the dark, freed from moral restraint or shame.
+Other impulses swept in – new spiritual quests and truth claims, visions of unfettered consumerism as well as nihilistic eruptions punctuating the dark, without moral restraint or shame.

 Does Protestantism have a future in such a world?
 I don’t mean Vacation Bible School, 35-minute sermons, the prosperity gospel, the hymns of Wesley, or the Book of Common Prayer.
 Those arose out of specific times and will continue if there’s a need.

-“Justice will take us millions of intricate moves,” writes the late poet William Stafford, himself a courteous, fierce voice of solidarity (he was a Kansas native associated with Church of the Brethren, a Protestant peace church).
-A humane future of reform, whether it’s still called Protestant or not, will depend on self-discipline, patience and expectation, the sort of things necessary also for writing poems or growing tomatoes.
+“Justice will take us millions of intricate moves,” declared the late poet William Stafford, who was a courteous, fierce voice of solidarity (he was a Kansas native associated with Church of the Brethren, a Protestant peace church).
+A humane future of reform, whether it’s still called Protestant or not, will depend on self-discipline, patience, and expectation, the sort of things necessary for making better laws, writing poems, or growing tomatoes.